andystewart999/ha_transportnsw/README.md

 stopblocking:	Alerts relating to stop closures
 bannerinfo:	Alerts potentially relating to network-wide impacts
 ```
-If you want to include multiple alert types, use a | to separate them .
-For example ```lineinfo|bannerinfo```.
-(This approach is for testing - I'll be changing this to a YAML list soon as it's more intuitive).
 Note that alerts, if requested, are currently returned as a JSON array from the raw API output.
 There can be quite a lot of data in there, and many ways to process it, so for now that's left to you to determine what to do with that data.
 If I can think of a better way to present alerts then this might change.

 ### return_info examples